target/network_interfaces_v2-cookbook/README.md

 * RHEL 6.x (I do use on RHEL 7.x but testing coverage here does not cover RHEL 7.x currently)
 * Ubuntu >= 12.x
-* Windows 2008R2 (Works if PowerShell/WMF 4.0 is present (can be installed via powershell_installer recipe - WARNING: NOT FULLY TESTED! - WITHOUT SUPPORT ON THIS MOMENT))
 * Windows 2012R2

+### Semi-supported
+These operating systems are not currently being tested on but have been confirmed by other users to be working.

+* Windows 2008R2
+  * Works if PowerShell/WMF 4.0 is present, which can be installed via `network_interfaces_v2::powershell_installer` recipe

 Usage
 =====